Saturday, November 15, 2014

-The Tradition of fasting in anticipation for the Nativity of the Lord is not unique to the Eastern Churches - the Latin Rite of the Church had observed this practice for centuries.
+The Tradition of fasting in anticipation of the Nativity of the Lord is not unique to the Eastern Churches - the Latin Rite of the Church had observed this practice for centuries.
 Latin Rite Catholics today may certainly still observe fasting during this time to spiritually prepare themselves for Christmas.
+In fact, the Roman Catholic Church also used to keep a 40 day fast leading up to Christmas!

 Latin Rite Catholics traditionally fasted on the Vigil of the Immaculate Conception (December 7th) and on the Vigil of the Nativity (December 24th).
+Because of the Tradition of Fasting on Christmas Eve in the Roman Catholic Church, that evening is traditionally observed by the Feast of 7 Fishes.
 Those two days could (and arguably should) still be observed by Roman Catholics.
-In years when these days fall on a Sunday, fasting is suppressed.
+In years when these days fall on a Sunday, fasting is suppressed (or prior to the 1917 Code, it would have been moved up to the Saturday).

 The fast's purpose is to spiritually prepare the soul for drawing closer to God.
 Along with our fasting, we must increase our own prayer life, almsgiving, and good works.
 Fasting without increased prayer should never be done.

-The guidelines from ByzantineCatholic.org for the Nativity fast, in most of the Eastern Catholic churches, are as follows:
+The Guidelines from ByzantineCatholic.org for the Nativity fast in most Eastern Catholic Rites are as follows:

 All days except Sundays, from November 15 to December 12: